List of pharaohs deified during lifetime

+In religiology and Egyptology, the living deification of pharaohs refers to the establishment of formal, theocratic cultic venerations directed toward a reigning ancient Egyptian pharaoh as a living deity within the ancient Egyptian religious pantheon of gods, thereby achieving deification status before death.
+The phenomenon was exceptionally rare, as in accordance with ancient Egyptian religious tradition, it was standard for pharaohs to be worshipped exclusively posthumously as transfigured beings amongst other deceased royal ancestors.
+This was generally performed in the form of an organized mortuary cult.

-In ancient Egypt, it was standard for pharaohs to be worshipped posthumously as transfigured beings amongst the royal ancestors.
-This was generally performed in the form of a mortuary cult.
-During the pharaoh's lifetime, they were generally recognized as having divine properties, in accordance with imperial cult government.
-However, it was exceedingly rare for a pharaoh to have a cultic devotion of worshippers during the pharaoh's lifetime.
-Such followers regarded the pharaoh’s divine status as equivalent to that of a true deity.
-Amongst the indigenous ancient egyptian dynasties, this was usually resultant of a successful self-deification attempt substantiated by military accomplishment.
-Pharaoh Amenhotep III is the exception to this military substantiation custom, as his deification was substantiated via political leadership.
+In accordance with ordinary imperial cult government, during a pharaoh's lifetime, they were generally recognized as having some divine properties.
+However, it was extremely rare for a pharaoh to establish a cultic devotion of worshippers during the pharaoh's lifetime.
+These followers of the pharaoh regarded the pharaoh’s divine status as equivalent to that of a true deity.
+Amongst the indigenous ancient Egyptian dynasties, this was resultant of a successful self-deification attempt usually substantiated by military accomplishment.
+Pharaoh Amenhotep III is the exception to this military substantiation custom, as his deification was substantiated via peaceful political leadership.
+Half of these indigenous ancient Egyptian pharaohs also co-deified their wife during her lifetime, first instituted by Amenhotep III.
+However, this spousal co-deification was normalized in the Ptolemaic dynasties.

 Pharaohs deified during their lifetime

 A few pharaohs have been confirmed to have been honored with cultic worship as deities during their lifetime.
 Ptolemaic pharaohs were also deified during their lifetime, although the theological context is different from that of the pharaonic era deifications.
-In Pharaonic Egypt, for a pharaoh to have a cultic devotion during their lifetime was a form of honorific exaltation.
-Egyptologist Karen Byrson writes:
+In Pharaonic Egypt, for a pharaoh to have a cultic devotion during their lifetime was a form of earned exaltation of status.
+These cults differed in nature from cults of personality and political cults in that they were strictly meritocratic.

+In Ancient Egypt, a military soldier had the opportunity to boost their status and rank within the military by demonstrating valiance in battle.
+This capacity for career upward mobility was also practiced in other ancient Egyptian professions such as amongst scribes.
+Pharaoh deification during lifetime as a form of elevated status beyond the ordinary pharaoh status, can be conceptualized as akin to a pharaoh analog of this upward mobility capacity.